Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Review the documentation to ensure it's accurate, then click on `Insert at cursor` to replace the `PlanesController.cs` method with the new documentation.

 > [!Note]
-> The difference is that Inline Chat does light documentation vs GitHub Copilot window does a thorough job documenting every important section of code.
+> The difference is that in editor Chat does light documentation vs GitHub Copilot window does a thorough job documenting every important section of code.

 ### Step 3: - Flying in Formation - Code Refactoring